The Best Wargames of 202004 Jan 2021 16

 Call to Arms: Gates of Hell Ostfront

-As was revealed in early September 2020, this is now going to be released as an expansion to Call to Arms, which means you'll need to buy DMU's game in order to play it.
+We've been waiting on this one since 2019, and sadly this Men of War successor did not get a release in 2020 either.
+As was revealed in early September 2020, this is now going to be released as an expansion to Call to Arms, which means you'll need to buy DMS's game in order to play it.
 The devs claim they will be tweaking the price to reflect this, though.

 Ultimate Admiral: Dreadnoughts

 This Dreadnought-era naval war game has been going through a private alpha/beta run for a while now, which Bill looked at almost a year ago.
 We were hoping it'd hit Steam Early Access sometime in 2020 but it never materialised.
 Alpha 10 was released on December 28, which you can access if you pre-order a copy now via their own website.
 We're confident the early access release at least will land this year, but we're not sure what kind of timescale Game-Labs are working on for a full release.
 They're working on at least three other titles at the moment.

 Waterloo 3D is an intriguing indie project that sees players leading either the French, British, or Prussians during the Waterloo Campaign.
 Battles consist of fully rendered units from the battalion to the division level across a 3D map in real-time.
 Reminiscent of Scourge of War: Waterloo but with superior graphics.
 It was supposed to release sometime towards the end of last year, but as of right now we've not really heard anything on it at all with regards to where they're at.

 We thought Yobowargames getting picked up by Slitherine while working on his digital port of Valor & Victory would mean we'd see it released by now, but it's been quite a while now and this game has yet to materialize, while the developer himself has released other projects in the interim, like Krim.